 The Weaver#

-• Chaotic evil elf wizard and master illusionist who leads the Cult of the Eclipse
+• Chaotic evil elf wizard and master illusionist who led the Cult of the Eclipse

 • Responsible for the tragedy of Shad’s village — he conjured an illusion of Nidhogg so convincing and fearsome that the villagers literally died of fright

-• His stronghold is a tower in the Feywild, hidden behind a Mirage Arcane spell that makes it appear balanced on a spire at the center of a massive sinkhole — unreachable
+• His stronghold was a gothic castle in the Feywild, hidden behind a Mirage Arcane spell that made it appear balanced on a spire at the center of a massive sinkhole — containing a broken loom infused with dark illusion magic and a spectral Echo of his soul

 • Originally not interested in freeing Nidhogg — he thought the dragon’s image would make for a “fantastic illusion” — but his ambitions grew to unraveling the barrier entirely